First born, shortest straw

 He inspires bravery in his men and is well loved across Red Company.
 The same can't be said for the other officers of the 52nd, tired as they are with picking up his slack.
 More than a few are counting the days when the luck of the Captain and his bear run out in the midst of combat...

 Lead by Lieutenant Kenavitch.

-The Rocket launcher team in the unit above were originally Steel Legion miniatures, unfortunately there was never Vostroyan Rocket teams made.
+The Rocket launcher team in the unit below were originally Steel Legion miniatures, unfortunately there was never Vostroyan Rocket teams made.
 With a head swap and some green stuff made them look like they belong.
 GW also never produced Vostroyan melta gunners...

-While the Rocket team in this unit started as Valhallan Ice Warriors.
+While the other Rocket team in this unit started as Valhallan Ice Warriors.
 The difference in the weapon signals that this launcher is the one in the army with Skyfire, if that's still a rule.